ppattis/CS-255-Portfolio/README.md

 ### If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?

+If I could revise one part of these documents, it would probably be the nonfunctional requirements sections.
+I do not think that I have an easy time in coming up with nonfunctional requirements.
+Deciding what is and what isn't a nonfunctional requirement is sometimes confusing to me.
+I would probably have to do some additional research into what nonfunctional requirements are to improve this section further.

 ### How did you interpret the user's needs and implement them into your system design?
 Why is it so important to consider the user's needs when designing?